Mount Gongga: Mountaineering history

-A properly equipped American team composed of Terris Moore, Richard Burdsall, Arthur B. Emmons, and Jack T. Young returned to the mountain in 1932 and performed an accurate survey of the peak and its environs.
+A properly equipped American team composed of Terris Moore, Richard Burdsall, Arthur B. Emmons, and Jack T. Young returned to the mountain in 1932 and conducted an accurate survey of the peak and its environs.
 Their summit altitude measurement agreed with Imhof's figure of 7590 m.
 Moore and Burdsall succeeded in climbing to the summit by starting on the west side of the mountain and climbing the Northwest Ridge.
 This was a remarkable achievement at the time, considering the height of the mountain, its remoteness, and the small size of the group.
 In addition, this peak was the highest summit reached by Americans until 1958 (though Americans had by that time climbed to higher non-summit points).
 The book written by the expedition members, Men Against The Clouds, remains a mountaineering classic.

-In May 1957 a Chinese mountaineering team claimed to have climbed Minya Konka via the Northwest Ridge route established by Moore and Burdsall.
+In May 1957 a Chinese mountaineering team climbed Minya Konka via the Northwest Ridge route established by Moore and Burdsall.
 Six people reached the summit with limited climbing experience and primitive equipment, although four climbers died in the effort.

 For political reasons, this region of China was made inaccessible to foreign climbers after the 1930s.
 In 1980 the region was again opened to foreign expeditions.
 American Lance Owens was the first foreigner to receive permission from the People's Republic of China to lead a mountaineering expedition in China and Tibet, allowing him to climb Gongga Shan (Minya Konka) in 1980.
 This expedition opened the modern era of American climbing in China.
-The expedition, organized by Owens and sponsored by the American Alpine Club, attempted the still unclimbed and extremely technical west face of Minya Konka.
+Sponsored by the American Alpine Club, the expedition attempted the still unclimbed and extremely technical west face of Minya Konka.
 Members of the expedition included Louis Reichardt, Andrew Harvard, Gary Bocarde, Jed Williamson, and Henry Barber.